Before & After / By Carol Wang / April 20, 2017

 An Apartment for a Party of Four, Then Five

 British expat Sam and her American husband, Sean, had been living in Park Slope for several years when they made the decision to find a place to buy.
 While they casually searched in Park Slope and its surrounding neighborhoods, they also prepared their finances and readied themselves for when it came time to make an offer.
 A fortuitous series of events led them to bid on—and win!—the first apartment they visited.
-Here’s the story of their (enviably easy) search and how they transformed a long-empty, rundown apartment into a beautiful home for a growing family.
+Sweeten, a free service matching renovating homeowners with vetted general contractors shares their (enviably easy) search and how they transformed a long-empty, rundown apartment into a beautiful home for a growing family.

 Having heard horror stories from friends who suffered through multiple failed bids, Sam and Sean anticipated a difficult process.
 They imagined that they might also face rejection, so they jumped into the process with an offer after their first open house visit in the nearby Clinton Hill neighborhood.